This blog post was updated on March 9, 2021.

 The goal is to get a prospect’s attention: interrupt them!
-And, you have about one third of a second to do it, so your ad better be clever.
+And, you have about one third of a second to do it, so your ad better be compelling.

-Don’t treat drivers like zombies through a mindless recruiting campaign or you’ll soon join the walking dead.
+Don’t treat drivers like zombies through a mindless recruiting campaign, or your company will soon be dead.

 Sign up to our newsletter

 Get the latest articles on all things transportation delivered straight to you inbox.Schedule a live demo